paul-hammant/tbd/content/vcs-choices/index.md

 [Website](https://subversion.apache.org/)

 Subversion has been in development for 16 years, and was a sorely needed open-source replacement for CVS.
-It chases some of the features of Perforce.
+It chases some of the features of Perforce, but is developed quite slowly.
 Nobody has pushed Subversion to the Perforce usage levels, but that is claimed as a possibility.

 Note also the Subversion team themselves, do not do trunk based development, despite Subversion have default root directories of 'trunk', 'tags' and 'branches' for newly-created repositories.